izaakwhite/cs4100-project1/README.md

 2. **CMOS.cpp Execution**
    - You run:
      ```bash
-     ./cmos < tokens.txt > PlagarismReport.txt
+     ./cmos < tokens.txt > PlagiarismReport.txt
      ```
    - `CMOS.cpp` reads and processes each line’s tokens, computes k‑mers, hashes, and fingerprints.
-   - Finally, it computes the similarity between all pairs of submissions and writes a sorted list of similarities to `PlagarismReport.txt`.
+   - Finally, it computes the similarity between all pairs of submissions and writes a sorted list of similarities to `PlagiarismReport.txt`.

 ---